erikthekillian/multiPLOT/README.md

         Using the polygon grid as a reference layer, we create centroid points in each polygon.
 These will be used as reference points to create in-set polygons.

 #### _b.
 Rectangles, Ovals, Diamonds Tool_
         Using the centroids as a reference layer, we create a polygon around each point.
 The size and shape can be defined using the dialog options.
+These are the subset plot polygons we will use to extract pixel data.

 ***

-## 3. Index Application and Data Export
+## 3. Data Export
+To extract pixel values, we require a PlantsOnly file and an accurate plot grid.
+Data extraction will summarize the pixel values in each plot and export to an excel file type.
+This is why it is important to have both an accurately classified image that only includes plants as well as an accurate plot grid that will measure only plants in the correct plot.

+### I. Zonal Statistics
+     a.
+The Zonal Statistics tools will individually measure each polygon in the grid, sampling every pixel in each polygon.
+     b.
+If you created in-set polygons in the previous optional step, use these polygons as your reference layer.
+     c.
+Zonal statistics can be run as a batch process to extract each band seperately.
+This data can then be combined in excel to create index calculations.

+## 4. Alternative Aproach
+If you want to view or extract specific index values we can run the raster calculator to calculate a spectral index per-pixel.
+This will create a new raster layer which can then be viewed and extracted per-plot using the same method as above.

 ### I. Raster Calculator
-***This is an optional step.
-Alternatively index calculations can be done after exporting raw data to an excel spreadsheet.***
+***This is an optional step.***
      a.
 Input index.
           i.
 Excess Greenness Index = (2 * Green) – (Red + Blue)
           ii.
 Normalized Excess Greenness Index (NExG) = ((2 * Green) – (Red + Blue)) / (Red + Green + Blue)
           iii.
 Others
      b.
 Perform this on the PlantsOnly file.
 Otherwise this will include the background environment as well.

-### 9. Zonal Statistics
-     a.
-The zonal statistics tools will individually measure each polygon in the grid, sampling every pixel in each polygon.
-     b.
-If you created in-set polygons in the previous optional step, use these polygons as your reference layer.
-     c.
-Zonal statistics can be run as a batch process to extract each band seperately.
-This data can then be combined in excel to create index calculations.